telefonicaid/fiware-orion/doc/manuals-ld/progress.md

 ### POST /ngsi-ld/v1/entityOperations/upsert
-  The "Batch Upsert" service has been implemented for the "update" case.
+  The "Batch Upsert" service is 100% implemented.
-  The "replace" case is under development and assumed to be finished during October 2019.

-  As mongoBackend is used, we get notifications for free.
-  To get also forwarding for free, we'd need to use the APIv1 service function "postUpdateContext()", which would be easy enough to do.
-  However, V1 forwarding isn't too interesting - see "Forwarding".
+  Not very tested though.

 #### Still Missing
-  * The "replace" case
+  Nothing that we know of

 #### URI Parameters
-  None
+  options=replace

 ### POST /ngsi-ld/v1//ngsi-ld/v1/entityOperations/create
-  Gabriel will implement this service in November 2019
+  Gabriel will implement this service in January 2020

 #### Still Missing
   * All of it